 First impressions dictate our decision-making process on a daily basis.

-As Internet marketers, the 2 most powerful tools we use to convince people to act in our favor are headlines and subject lines.
+As internet marketers, the two most powerful tools we use to convince people to act in our favor are headlines and subject lines.

 Let’s explore each.

-Whether we’re selling products on a sales page or giving away content to build our subscriber database on an opt-in page, the headline is the first messaging they see.
+Whether we’re selling products on a sales page or giving away content to build our subscriber database on an opt-in page, the headline is the first message they see.

-- What Problems and Frustrations am I experiencing on a day-to-day basis?
+- What problems and frustrations are they experiencing on a day-to-day basis?

-- What are my Obstacles to reaching my goals?
+- What are their obstacles to reaching their goals?

 Crafting Your Headline

-Now that you know your prospect’s wants, needs, and desires, how do you put that into words?
+Now that you know your prospect’s wants, needs, and desires, the question becomes how to put that into words.

 The easiest way is to start with “How To”.

-When people search for a solution online, those are the first 2 words that are typically typed in the search engine followed by words that state what they want to achieve.
+When people search for a solution online, those are typically the first two words people type into the search engine.

 - How to get rid of bed bugs